Evgeni-Ivanov/My-First-Repository/README.md

 - - [ ] 00 - Course Introduction

-- - [ ] 01 - HTTP and Database Basics/HTML5 and CSS Basics
+- - [ ] 01 - HTTP and Database Basics

 - - [ ] 02 - HTML5 and CSS Basics